nignatiadis/empirical-bayes-confidence-intervals-paper/README.md

 A repository for reproducing the numerical results in the following preprint:

   >Ignatiadis, Nikolaos, and Stefan Wager.
-"Confidence Intervals for Nonparametric Empirical Bayes Analysis." [arXiv:1902.02774](https://arxiv.org/abs/1902.02774) (2019)
+"Confidence Intervals for Nonparametric Empirical Bayes Analysis." [arXiv:1902.02774](https://arxiv.org/abs/1902.02774) (2019+)

 See [Empirikos.jl](https://github.com/nignatiadis/Empirikos.jl) for the Julia package implementing the proposed method.

-All computations were run on [Julia](https://julialang.org/) version 1.6.1 and [Mosek](https://www.mosek.com/) version 9.2.
-See `Manifest.toml` for specifications of all Julia packages used.

 ## File description